+Name examples of how your parish supports parents in raising children in faith.
 Whom should I choose to be the godparents of my child?

 Choosing godparents is an important decision.
 You are not simply honoring friends or relatives with a title.
 You are asking them to take on a lifelong responsibility.
 Godparents are asked to support you in nurturing your child in the ways of faith.
-A Catholic godparent must be a practicing Catholic who has been fully initiated into the Church through the Sacraments of Baptism, Confirmation, and Eucharist.
+A Catholic godparent must be a practicing Catholic who has been fully initiated into the Church through the Sacraments of Baptism.
+Confirmation, and Eucharist.
 He or she must be at least sixteen years of age (unless diocesan policy or pastoral exception dictates otherwise), and should be an example of faith and Christian living for your child.

-What are some of the ways I can help my child grow in faith after Baptism?
+If applicable, you may want to discuss the role of a Christian Witness: Code of Canon Law 874.
+What are some of the ways I can help my child grow in faith